 AGE to age: bringing the generations together is the newest member of the KIDS PLUS family.
 Launched in fall 2008, this exciting initiative enables elders, adults, and youth to explore how their generations are both alike and different.
 The program is designed to strengthen relationships among all ages and offer older adults and young people with opportunities and resources to work together to benefit their communities.
 Its success has exceeded every expectation, including spurring over 7,500 hours of volunteer service each year among adults ages 55 and older!

-AGE to age sites are now established and are making positive change in 15 rural communities and Reservations: Aitkin, Bois Forte Reservation, Chisholm, Cloquet, Ely, Floodwood, Fond du Lac Reservation, Grand Portage Reservation, International Falls, Itasca Area, McGregor, Moose Lake, Proctor, Silver Bay, and Two Harbors.
+AGE to age sites are established in 16 rural communities and Reservations: Aitkin, Bois Forte Reservation, Chisholm, Cloquet, Ely Area, Floodwood, Fond du Lac Reservation, Grand Portage Reservation, Hibbing, International Falls, Itasca Area, McGregor, Moose Lake, Proctor, North Shore Area, and Two Harbors.

 AGE to age is making a positive difference in the lives of children, youth and older adults while enhancing the vitality of rural communities and Indian Reservations.
-Learn more through a number of resources which share how communities have embraced AGE to age.
+Learn more through resources which share how communities have embraced AGE to age.

 We gratefully acknowledge the partner organizations whose support has contributed to the success of AGE to age.
 They are Community Experience Partnership – an initiative for U.S. community foundations from The Atlantic Philanthropies; Bush Foundation; Otto Bremer Foundation; Blandin Foundation; The Sheltering Arms Foundation; Blue Cross and Blue Shield of Minnesota Foundation; Lloyd K. Johnson Foundation; and Communities for All Ages.